 Skip to content ↓

-School Council
+Community Council

 Children can feel a little nervous about putting themselves up for the position, but it is exciting to see what happens when people share their ideas so be brave!

-What does the council do?
+What does the Community Council do?

-The School Council takes part in lots of activities including:
+The CommunityCouncil takes part in activities including:

 • Listening to the views and concerns of other pupils